 Article 351 of the CRR sets out that an institution only needs to calculate an Own Funds requirement for foreign exchange risk if the sum of an institution's overall net foreign-exchange position and its net gold position, calculated in accordance with the procedure set out in Article 352, exceeds 2% of its Total Own Funds.
-TBUK manages its foreign exchange risk by maintaining a net mismatch in currencies below £500k.
+TBUK manages its foreign exchange risk by maintaining a net mismatch in currencies below the KRI limit of £3.5m this typically is managed on a daily basis to £500k.
 This is done by matching any euro loan positions with a corresponding intercompany euro loan in which TBUK borrows euros from TBNV.
-This is below the 2% of Own Funds criteria (circa £3.6m) so no Market Risk capital requirement needs to be calculated for foreign exchange risk.
+This is below the 2% of Own Funds criteria (circa £4m) so no Market Risk capital requirement needs to be calculated for foreign exchange risk.
 There are no significant exposures to any currencies other than sterling and euro.

-As at 31 December 2022 TBUK had an intercompany loan based in euros from TBNV with a sterling value of £24.7m (€27.8m) for the purposes of managing TBUK's foreign exchange risk.
+As at 31 December 2023 TBUK had an intercompany loan based in euros from TBNV with a sterling value of £17.6m (€20.3m) which as noted above is used to net off against the Euro denominated loans TBUK has for the purposes of managing TBUK's foreign exchange risk.